ski-climb/happy_trails/README.md

 Tech stack: Ruby, Rails, PostgreSQL, Mapbox API, Strava API, Travis CI, Redis, Sidekiq, Skylight, Heroku, RSpec, JQuery, AWS (S3), Capybara, CarrierWave, Sass

-* Ruby on rails application backed by a PostgreSQL database and deployed on Heroku
+* Ruby on Rails application backed by a PostgreSQL database and deployed on Heroku
 * Maps pulled in from Mapbox
 * OAuth with Strava and display a user's routes with Strava API
 * Travis CI for continuous integration